Limited spots available! Click the "Register for the Studio" button below to join the waitlist and book a free consultation.

 in The Pirates of Penzance

-George Cohen is thrilled to return to the stage following a long hiatus, having recently appeared as Chester in The Phantom of the Opry (2024) and Merriman in The Importance of Being Earnest (2023) with Black Box Theater.
+George Cohen was thrilled to return to the stage following a long hiatus, having recently appeared as Chester in The Phantom of the Opry (2024) and Merriman in The Importance of Being Earnest (2023) with Black Box Theater.

 While in law and graduate school, he performed in numerous Gilbert and Sullivan productions with the University of Pennsylvania Law School Light Opera Company, with favorite roles including Major Murgatroyd in Patience, the Sergeant of Police in The Pirates of Penzance, Dick Deadeye in H.M.S.
 Pinafore, King Gama in Princess Ida, and Ko-ko in The Mikado.